gtri/scrimmage/README.md

     cmake .. -DMOOSIVP_SOURCE_TREE_BASE=/path/to/moos-ivp

-## Download SCRIMMAGE Docker Image
+## Running SCRIMMAGE inside of Docker

 The SCRIMMAGE docker image is pushed to a public repository after a successful build on Travis.
 If docker is installed on your machine, you can obtain the